 Truly unique discoveries in life are often purely accidental.
-Such was the meeting between the scientists, Oskar Minkowski and Joseph Von Mering, and their discovery of “pancreatic diabetes”.
+Such was the meeting between the scientists, Oskar Minkowski and Joseph Von Mering, and their discovery of “pancreatic diabetes.”
 These two met by chance in 1889.
 A simple disagreement spurred an impromptu experiment to test the involvement of the pancreas in the development of type 2 diabetes.

 Risk variants of GLIS3, ADCY5 and GCK affect beta cell function in several different ways.
 GLIS3 encodes a protein involved in the development of the pancreas.
 Absence of GLIS3 in mice leads to a decrease in the quantity of beta cells, and neonatal diabetes.

 ADCY5 encodes adenylate cyclase 5, an enzyme that controls the release of insulin from beta cells.
 Beta cells expressing the rs11708067 version of ADCY5 make less protein compared to those with the normal version of the gene.

 GCK encodes the glucokinase enzyme, a key player in glucose metabolism.
 Glucokinase is responsible for catalyzing the first step involved in converting glucose to glycogen for storage.
 It also functions as a glucose sensor in beta cells, integrating signals from various systems in the body to reduce blood glucose levels.

 At the core of diabetes are beta cells that fail to function.
-Both type 1 diabetes and type 2 diabetes.
-Needless to say that the preservation, and the regeneration of these insulin-producing cells is one of the most highly sought-after goals in diabetes research.
+Restoring the function of beta cells in essence would ‘cure’ both type 1 and type 2 diabetes.
+Needless to say that the preservation and the regeneration of beta cells is one of the most highly sought-after goals in diabetes research.

 With the ever increasing incidence of type 2 diabetes, we can only hope that such discoveries won’t be too far off in the future.
 Find out if you are risk with the DNA Type 2 Diabetes Test.